Selections from the Tony Leonard Collection

 1. All researchers must fill out the Researcher Disclaimer Form at the start of their scheduled appointment.

-2. No food or beverage is permitted in the library.
+2. No food is permitted in the library.
+Closed containers of water are permitted

 3. Researchers may only use pencils while taking notes in the library.

-9. Reference questions over phone or emails are answered on a first come, first served basis.
+7. Reference questions may be answered over phone or emails as staff time allows.
 A research fee of $20 per hour will be charged for extensive research projects.

 Become A Museum Member